-75% ground floor nonresidential use, which would be approximately 30,000 square feet, would entail more retail than the surrounding area could support, particularly given the large amount of retail already present in the Old Town area to the north and declining population needed to support a thriving retail corridor.
-The amount of retail, commercial and nonresidential space for Building A has been increased from earlier plans for the Property.
-No retail or commercial is proposed for Building B to be in keeping with the Small Area Plan and the wishes of the residential communities to the east of University Drive.
+75% ground floor nonresidential use, which would be approximately 24,473 square feet for the two buildings and would entail more retail than the surrounding area could support, particularly given the large amount of retail already present in the Old Town area to the north and declining population needed to support a thriving retail corridor.
+Building A has 23,355 square feet of ground floor space.
+Building B has only 9,275 square feet of ground floor space.
+The amount of retail, commercial and nonresidential space for Building A has been increased to 10,796 square feet which equates to 46.2% overall (and 62% of the required amount).
+There is also an additional 6,548 square feet of lobby, lounge and amenity space for the residents on the ground floor of Building A. No retail or commercial is proposed for Building B to be in keeping with the Small Area Plan and the wishes of the residential communities to the east of University Drive.